smallsco/macstodon/README.md

 Special thanks to the following people, for whom without Macstodon would not be possible:
 [Dan](https://bitbang.social/@billgoats) - for the inspiration to work on this project
 [Mingo](https://oldbytes.space/@mingo) - for [suggesting the name](https://oldbytes.space/@mingo/109316322622806248)
-[MhzModels](https://tech.lgbt/@mhzmodels) - for the beautiful logo at the top of this README, and the application icon
+MhzModels - for the beautiful logo at the top of this README (and the splash screen), and the application icon
 [CM Harrington](https://mastodon.online/@octothorpe) - for additional icon design